Geneva County shootings: Shootings

-McLendon began his attacks at about 3:30 p.m. on March 10, 2009 at his mother's house where they lived in Kinston, a town of 540 residents.
+McLendon began his attacks at about 3:30 p.m. on March 10, 2009, at his mother's house where they lived in Kinston, a town of 540 residents.
 McLendon shot and killed his mother and their three dogs, and set the interior of the house on fire.
+He shot all four of them in the head.
 He drove to his uncle's house in the small city of Samson, population about 2,000.
-There he shot his uncle, two cousins, a neighbor, and said neighbor's infant daughter, all of which were sitting on the porch of his uncle and aunt's house.
+There he shot his uncle, two cousins, a neighbor, and said neighbor's infant daughter, all of whom were sitting on the porch of his uncle and aunt's house.
 His aunt escaped the shooting uninjured because she was inside the house, while the neighbor's four-month-old daughter survived her gunshot wounds.
 McLendon then went next door and shot and killed his maternal grandmother.

 McLendon left his grandmother's home and started driving, shooting at people from his car.
 The first to die was 43-year-old Sonya Smith, a gas station attendant.
 McLendon next shot and killed Bruce Malloy, a 51-year-old motorist who drove past him.
-The last fatality was 24-year-old James Starling, whom McLendon shot in the back as he tried to get away.
+The last fatality was 24-year-old James Starling, whom McLendon shot in the back as he attempted to flee.
 McLendon also shot and wounded four other persons trying to escape his attack.
 He drove along Highway 52 toward Geneva, continuing to shoot from his car, and eventually led police on a chase that ran 24 mi.

 Law enforcement officers at one point used the PIT maneuver on the suspect's car, but he shot at them with a rifle, wounding Geneva police chief Frankie Lindsey in the arm, and kept going.
 McLendon reached Reliable Building Products, owned by Ruskin Company, where he had worked in 2003.
 After engaging in a shootout with police, he committed suicide inside the building.
 He had so much ammunition in his car that he appeared to have intended to kill many more people.
 When law enforcement found McLendon dead from a gunshot, it was initially unclear whether the shot was self-inflicted.
 Later reports said he committed suicide.

 The shooting spree lasted almost an hour before McLendon was found dead at 4:17 p.m.
 He was found to have been armed with a Soviet-made SKS and a Bushmaster.
 He also had at least one .38 caliber pistol, police said.
 He fired more than 200 rounds, police said at a news conference.
 A large amount of ammunition was found in his car.